akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 :::

 ## _Step 8A_ | Remove transformations
-In the new Asset Manager, **transformations are not mandatory anymore**.
+In the new Asset Manager, **transformations are no longer mandatory**.

 So if you were used to having fake transformations (resize 100% or 99%) in the PAM in order to keep your reference file as it was, the only thing you need to do now is to remove the existing variation files migrated.